c-conone/c-conone.github.io/subpage_2/README.md

 # Tools and Technologies for Business Analytics Assignments

-This repository contains a series of assignments designed to apply core concepts from the OM 620 *Tools and Technologies for Business Analytics* course at California State University San Marcos.
+This repository contains assignments from the OM 620 *Tools and Technologies for Business Analytics* course at California State University San Marcos.
+The work emphasizes practical applications of data transformation, statistical modeling, and reproducible workflow design.
+Assignments progress from cleaning transactional datasets to calculating safety stock levels using service level coefficients.
+The collection highlights reproducible, well‑documented approaches for turning raw data into actionable insights in supply chain and inventory management.

-### Learning Objectives
+## Learning Objectives

 - Application of data transformation techniques